-On View: American Identities: A New Look, Everyday Life/A Nation Divided, 5th Floor
+On View: American Identities: A New Look, American Art Galleries, 5th Floor, Visions and Myths of a Nation, 1800–1890, 5th Floor

-The dining room first made its appearance in aristocratic houses at the end of the eighteenth century and became increasingly common in the nineteenth century.
-In well-to-do households, the dining room was furnished with a large table, matching chairs, and complementing sideboards.
-The sideboard was often decorated with hunt scenes and food—subjects related to its function.
-Made of native American black walnut and preserving much of its original, rich dark patina, this amusing sideboard incorporates two robust hound dogs as front supports, the head of a hare against the lower backboard, and a cricket nestled in the center of the carved vine on the front apron.
+This sideboard incorporates two hound dogs as front supports, a hare against the lower backboard, and a cricket nestled in the center of the carved vine on the front apron.
 The dead game animals illusionistically tied up at the crest sound a somewhat more sinister note.

 49 x 49 x 24 in.
 (124.5 x 124.5 x 61.0 cm) (show scale)

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact firstname.lastname@example.org

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 , and Copyright Watch